mm512/qemukvm-benchmark/README.md

 `./run.sh > results.txt`

 Now, result file can be processed with create_stats.py script which convert results to other format - with values only.

 `python2.7 create_stats.py > stats.txt`

+You can also choose another input file:

+`python2.7 create_stats.py -i result_file.txt > stats.txt`

 To get needed libraries on Debian you can download: